Budapestby VisitCity Guides

 Danube River Cruises

-Several companies offer accessible river cruises.
-BudapestRiverCruise.com operates wheelchair-accessible riverboats, with their "Cruise & Guide" programs on the "Gondola" boat accessible for the lower deck.
-It's important to mention wheelchair use upon booking, as electric wheelchairs might be too heavy for some boats.
+Several companies have accessible river cruises.
+BudapestRiverCruise.com has wheelchair-accessible boats, and their "Cruise & Guide" programs on the "Gondola" boat are accessible for the lower deck.
+Make sure to mention you use a wheelchair when booking, because electric wheelchairs might be too heavy for some boats.

-• Cobblestones are common in older areas, particularly the Buda Castle District.
-Proceed slowly and cautiously.
-If you have a companion, they might find it easier to pull a manual wheelchair backward, leading with the larger rear wheels.
+• Cobblestones are everywhere in older areas, especially the Buda Castle District.
+Go slow and be careful.
+If you have someone with you, they might find it easier to pull a manual wheelchair backward, so the bigger back wheels go first.

 Close-up view of historic cobblestone street surface showing uneven stone patterns